vineetsgr07/vineetsgr07/README.md

 ### 🌟 Career Highlights

+- Engineered a vertical AI platform integrating Google's Gemini and Imagen, implementing parallel request processing and real-time monitoring using Flutter, Supabase, and PostgreSQL
 - Developing an AI-first virtual clothing try-on application using React Native, Python, TensorFlow, and Comfy-UI
 - Led migration to Kubernetes, reducing deployment times by 60% and improving development lifecycle
 - Designed and optimized a diarization pipeline using AWS, enhancing throughput and system performance